LCBH/UKano/README.md

 section of the manual: https://github.com/LCBH/UKano/wiki#our-case-studies.

-Finally, the underlying theory behind UKano is described in [HBD18] and [HBD16].
+Finally, the underlying theory behind UKano is described in [HBD19](#references) and [HBD16](#references).

 ## References
-> [HBD18]: L. Hirschi, D. Baelde and S. Delaune.
+> [HBD19]: L. Hirschi, D. Baelde and S. Delaune.
->     A method for unbounded verification of privacy-type properties (journal paper under submission).
+>     A method for unbounded verification of privacy-type properties.
+>     Will appear in the [Journal of Computer Security](https://www.iospress.nl/journal/journal-of-computer-security/).
 >     A copy can be found on [ARXIV](https://arxiv.org/pdf/1710.02049.pdf).

 >